 Atul Sharma’s presentation is titled, “Mincle regulates autophagy to control neutrophil extracellular trap formation.”
 It stems from a paper by Sharma’s group, with Atul as the first author.
 The paper recently was accepted for publication in the Journal of Infectious Diseases, which is among the top five journals publishing research on infectious disease.
 This paper will soon be available online at the journal’s Advance Access.
 Their study describes, for the first time, how a host protein called Mincle modulates a specific function of neutrophils, that is, the formation of NETs.
 Neutrophils make NETs to trap and kill infectious agents.
 Conversely, too much NET formation can cause excessive inflammation, which is now recognized as a cause of many autoimmune diseases such as arthritis and even Alzheimer’s.

 “Our study of Mincle and its downstream signaling in regulation of NET formation provides a unique opportunity to harness the beneficial function of NETs—effective antimicrobial resistance—while minimizing excessive tissue damage, a goal that has been elusive so far,” said Jyotika Sharma.

 They believe that their study opens up novel therapeutic options in a wide spectrum of inflammatory diseases, where too little or too much NET formation is the cause of disease development.

-In November 2015, the NIH granted $1.7 million to Sharma to examine neutrophils, which are the first responders for combatting bacterial infections like pneumonia.
+In November 2015, the NIH granted $1.7 million to Sharma to examine neutrophils, which are the first responders for combating bacterial infections like pneumonia.
 The five-year R01 grant is the highest level of research supported by the NIH.
-She is also a Project Leader 1 for the $10.7 million COBRE award to the UND School of Medicine and Health Sciences from the NIH to research host-pathogen interactions.
+She is also a Project Leader 1 for the $10.7 million COBRE award to the UND School of Medicine & Health Sciences from the NIH to research host-pathogen interactions.

 Denis F. MacLeod